 During my time in the service I new many sailors who were persecuted while in service or were dishonourably released.
 In 1989 after my promotion, I was due for re-investigation by CSIS as I had a ‘Secret” security designation.
 Rather than subjecting friends and family to possible interrogation about my life, I voluntarily resigned.
 This is why I strongly support the NDP motions for an apology and correction of service record.

-The second stage was they had me see a psychiatrist in Halifax and he asked me about my family life growing up, and if I thought that being raised by a single parent could attribute to my being a lesbian as my father had died when I was 3 months old.
-I told him that I couldn't see why not having a father would affect me, my sister was not gay and was married with children.
-The investigations by the SIU and the psychiatrist went on for months.
-With the SIU the investigation too place in the same place but I was not sure where as it was always night time and I didn’t know Halifax that well.
-It was the same types of questions but I’d have to write out my answers.
-At some point they wanted me to write down who I knew who was gay and they badgered me for hours into the night until I gave them names.
-I gave them first names only and never gave in to the constant request for second names.
-I no longer cared at that point I guess I was getting used to their tactics.
+I guess the first series of interrogations were not enough and they made me see a psychiatrist.
+I also had to travel to Halifax to see the psychiatrist.
+He asked me about my family life growing up, and if I thought that being raised by a single parent could attribute to my being a lesbian as my father had died when I was 3 months old.
+I told him that I couldn't see why not having a father would affect me.
+My sister was not gay, and was married with children.
+The investigation by the SIU also resumed.
+These interrogations and the meetings with the psychiatrist went on for months.
+I met with the SIU in the same place as before and repeatedly.
+I am not sure where it was because these sessions were always taking place at night time and I didn’t know Halifax that well.
+The same types of questions were asked of me, but this time, I had to write out my answers.
+At some point, they wanted me to write down who I knew, and who were gay.
+They badgered me for hours into the night until I gave them names.
+I gave them first names only.
+I never gave in to the constant request for second names.
+I no longer cared at that point.
+I guess I was getting used to their tactics.

-During these years, I often tried to get an apology but never knew how to go about it.
-I did speak to Svend Robinson in the early 80’s and also helped him with a written statement of my account of dismissal to help the Michelle Douglas case.
-I also wrote to Michel Drapeau and inquired as to how to get an apology and his response was, in my interpretation, “never going to happen” and that I would have to prove that being gay was the only reason I was dismissed (and that the DND would never admit to any wrongdoing).
-I had no clue on how to do that and I knew that being gay was the only reason that I was dismissed as I had done nothing wrong and I was an excellent soldier!
+During the years that followed, I often tried to get an apology, but never knew how to go about getting one.
+I did speak to Svend Robinson in the early 1980s.
+I gave him a written statement that provided all the details about my dismissal.
+He used it to help the Michelle Douglas case.
+I also wrote to Michel Drapeau, and inquired on how to get an apology.
+His response was, “Never going to happen,” and that I would have to prove that being gay was the only reason I was dismissed.
+I had no clue on how to do that.
+I knew that was the only reason I was discharged.

 In early 1970, I was called to the offices of the Military Police at CFB Halifax and told that enough evidence had been gathered to indicate that I was homosexual.
 In fact, based on questions asked of me, it became apparent that I had been under investigation and observation for about one year.
 I was then a 30 year old naval Lieutenant serving as the Operations Officer in a destroyer with what appeared to be prospects of a promising career in the Canadian Forces.
 In view of the then existing Administrative Order addressing “sexual perversions”, countering this accusation would have resulted in the immediate removal from my ship, the downgrading of my top secret security clearance and a difficult to explain temporary posting to an insignificant position pending further investigations.
 As I assessed my situation, I saw this as only postponing the inevitable and running the risk of a less-than-honourable discharge from the Forces.
 This led me to submitting a letter resigning my officer’s commission which was quickly processed and I was honourably released.
 I might add that throughout this ordeal and mental anguish I enjoyed the complete moral support of my ship’s Executive Officer, Commanding Officer (a future admiral) and the Squadron Commander.
 After some thirteen years with the Canadian Forces I had to seek a new career and begin a new life.